 - Full coverage of the premiums for mandatory NYU student health insurance for an individual under the NYU comprehensive plan.

 - A nine-month academic-year stipend for living expenses.
 Some departments offer either a stipend or research assistantship.
-The minimum stipend amount in 2016-17 is $26,855.

 - A one-time Dean’s Supplementary Fellowship Grant of $1,000 that may be used at the student’s discretion.